Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/bootcamp_1_outline.md

 **First, have students make a folder called `bootcamp_scripts` in the `class_scripts` folder in their `jtc_class_code` github repo (`.../jtc_class_code/class_scripts/bootcamp_scripts`).**

--   We can use this folder over the rest of the bootcamp for stroring practice scripts made in lessons
+-   We can use this folder over the rest of the bootcamp for storing practice scripts made in lessons

 ** Tell students this is day 1 of Python Bootcamp and explain lesson outline**

 Today is our first class of Python Bootcamp material!
 By the end of the lesson, you'll:

 1. Be able to write python scripts that output or `print` things
+2. Feel comfortable working with the Integer data type
+3. Feel comfortable working with the Float data type
-2. Be able to include comments in your python scripts
+4. Be able to include comments in your python scripts
-3. Feel comfortable assigning and updating variables
+5. Feel comfortable assigning and updating variables

 ## 1. Print statements